Criteria for Success

-- It leads to a less technical Knowledge Gap.
-The more basic the question posed in the Knowledge Gap, the more people will care about it.
+- It leads to a less technical motivation.
+The more basic the question posed in the problem statement, the more people will care about it.
 Take the time to identify the simplest, most fundamental question your work answers.
 More technical questions will attract a smaller, more specialized audience.
 If you make your results seem less general than they actually are, you immediately lose part of your potential audience.

 Breadth, length, and comprehensiveness of the Introduction are highly dependent on your specific field and on the journal or conference you submit to.
 Analyze successful papers from your target venue and aim for a similar level of generality.

 The Introduction sets up a story for the paper, a narrative with a problem statement and motivation to your contributions.
 To come up with this story, work backwards: start with what you did, come up with a list of research contributions from that work, then determine what problem or question these contributions address, and finally motivate the importance of this problem or question.
 If you have multiple options, focus on the most compelling motivation (a problem your audience will care about) and a problem that aligns well with your contributions.

 Some useful questions to ask yourself while coming up with a story include:

 - What problem does your solution completely address?
 The motivation can be broader than the problem statement, but readers expect the paper to completely address some problem.

 - What aspects of your solution are novel?
 What aspects are the most interesting?